BogdanVeligorskyi/SP_CourseProject_TailSpacesRemover/README.md

 Main purpose of TailSpacesRemover is to remove spaces from the end of entered line.
 And, that`s all.

-In order to run this application you have to compile ASM-file, so that EXE-file wil be created.
-And last step is to run EXE.
+In order to run this application you just have to to run EXE-file.